 I’ve had the good fortune of eating at Brown Derby several times over the years.
-A few past meals include the Andouille crusted chicken breast sandwich and the grilled Wagyu beef burger that’s topped with a fried egg.
+A few past meals include an Andouille-crusted chicken breast sandwich and the grilled Wagyu beef burger topped with a fried egg.

 While I don’t have a photo, I can say these are both excellent options.
 If you have any interest, I would highly recommend trying either.

-I decided to try a menu item that I’ve heard others rave about for years on this visit.
-But, for whatever reason, I had never ordered it prior.
-I wasn’t sure if I would care for it.
+On this visit, I decided to try a menu item that I’ve heard others rave about over the years.
+But, for whatever reason, I had never ordered it before.
+And I wasn’t sure if I would care for it.

 So I bit the bullet and ordered the famous Cobb salad.
 And since I was a little on the fence about the salad, I added the George Banks shrimp enhancement.

-The salad is composed of eggs, chives, bacon, turkey, avocado, blue cheese crumbles, and Cobb dressing.
+The salad comprises eggs, chives, bacon, turkey, avocado, blue cheese crumbles, and Cobb dressing.
 And yes, there’s finely chopped lettuce underneath all of the toppings.
-(It normally comes with tomatoes, but I ordered mine without.)
+(This salad typically comes with tomatoes, but I ordered mine without.)

-When the Cobb salad is brought to your table, a server will come by with two tongs and offer to toss it for you.
+When the Cobb salad is brought to your table, a server will come by with a pair of tongs and offer to toss it for you.
 It’s all very formal.

 The dressing is comparable to a mustard and lemon vinaigrette and complements the dish well.
 As far as the Cobb salad goes, I will order it again in the future.
 It was a large portion and left me full without feeling guilty about eating it.

-And the shrimp I ordered on the side were quite the treat.
-Upon first appearance, they didn’t look great.
-But I can attest to the fact that these were high quality and expertly executed.
+And the shrimp I ordered on the side was quite the treat.
+Upon first appearance, the shrimp didn’t look great.
+But I can attest that these were high quality and expertly executed.

 Moving on, we’ll take a look at a separate dining experience at Disney’s Brown Derby Lounge.
-This is one of my top spots to eat when I don’t have reservations and want something a step above counter service.
+The lounge is one of my top spots to eat when I don’t have reservations and want something a step above counter service.

-When it comes to dining at the lounge, the benefits are walk-up seating, good food, and a pleasant location.
+The benefits of dining at the lounge are walk-up seating, good food, and a pleasant location.
 If the weather is nice, you can’t beat an alfresco meal here.

 The Brown Derby Lounge is also a fun place to do a little people-watching.
 It’s enjoyable to sit out and observe the comings and goings of other park guests.